International education: Dakar Framework for Action

 highlighted the central role of education in the pursuit of sustainable development internationally.

-See also Comparative education; and Liberalism, Realism, Power Transition Theory, International Development, as focus areas that provide insight into international phenomena relevant to "International Education."

-There are different lenses international education can be viewed as.
-For example, thinking of international education in terms of a study abroad program that can help prepare students when looking for international occupations.
-Another example can be that international development is a focal point that is taught in colleges and universities under the umbrella of international education.

 Collaborative Online International Learning (COIL)

 Although successful programs such as Engineers Without Borders enable students in one country to obtain an international education while working on open source appropriate technology projects abroad, the cost of this approach can be prohibitive for large scale replication.
 Recent, work has shown that using a virtual educational exchange, can have many of the positive benefits associated with international education and cross cultural experiences, without the prohibitive costs of overseas programs.